1871fotc/fotc/docs/headstones/signs.md

 !!! question "Volunteer opportunity"

-    Have you found the location of an Acronym?
+    Have you found the location of a Friendly Society Sign?
 [Contact us](../about/index.md#contact-us) with a photo and the details.

 ![William Wayte Headstone 1-29-8][1-29-8]{ width="32%" }  ![The Eye of Providence 9-16-9][eye-of-providence]{ width="32%" } [![William Thomas Birkbeck 9-16-9][9-16-9]{ width="32%" }](https://trove.nla.gov.au/newspaper/article/186543823)
 <!--